elastic/hey-apm/README.md

 [![Build Status](https://apm-ci.elastic.co/buildStatus/icon?job=apm-server/apm-hey-test-mbp/master)](https://apm-ci.elastic.co/job/apm-server/job/apm-hey-test-mbp/job/master)

+# Overview

-Basic load generation for apm-server built on [hey](https://github.com/rakyll/hey).
+hey-apm is a basic load generation tool for apm-server simulating different workloads.
+Back in the intake V1 days it was based on [hey](https://github.com/rakyll/hey), but now it uses the Go APM agent to generate events.

+hey-apm generates performance reports that can be indexed in Elasticsearch.
+It can be used manually or automatically (ie. in a CI environment)

 # Requirements